 COVID testing will remain a part of the University’s ongoing efforts to track and limit the coronavirus within our community.
 All University affiliates who are authorized to be on campus are required to be tested at their assigned cadence.
 Please refer to the University’s testing & tracing page for information on the latest cadences for the Harvard community members who will be on campus.

-If you are coming to Harvard from an international location, you must receive a negative COVID-19 test three or fewer days prior to your arrival in the US.
-Please consult your airline’s specific policies regarding this.
+If you are coming to Harvard from an international location, refer to the student arrival protocols page.
+Also, please consult your airline’s specific policies regarding testing.

 In order to monitor progress toward full vaccination within our community, please send a clear copy of your completed vaccination card to HUHS at email@example.com.
 HUHS keeps this information secure and confidential.
 People vaccinated by HUHS do not need to submit this information, since it is already recorded.

-As President Bacow announced on May 5, to reach the high levels of vaccination needed to protect our community, Harvard will require COVID vaccination for all students who will be on campus this fall; exceptions will be provided for medical or religious reasons only.
-Students should plan to be fully vaccinated before returning to campus for the fall semester, meaning that at least two weeks have passed since the final dose of an FDA-authorized or approved vaccine (currently Pfizer, Moderna, or Johnson & Johnson) or vaccines that have been authorized for emergency use by the World Health Organization (e.g., AstraZeneca/Oxford).
+As President Bacow announced last spring, to reach the high levels of vaccination needed to protect our community, Harvard will require COVID vaccination for all students who will be on campus this year; exceptions will be provided for medical or religious reasons only.
+Students should plan to be fully vaccinated before returning to campus for the spring 2022 semester, meaning that at least two weeks have passed since the final dose of an FDA-authorized or approved vaccine (currently Pfizer, Moderna, or Johnson & Johnson) or vaccines that have been authorized for emergency use by the World Health Organization (e.g., AstraZeneca/Oxford).
 You can read more about the requirement and how to submit documentation on the Harvard University Health Services (HUHS) website.

-For international students and any others unable to access an FDA- or WHO-authorized vaccine before the fall, the University plans to offer vaccination on arrival.
+For international students and any others unable to access an FDA- or WHO-authorized vaccine, the University will offer vaccination with an mRNA vaccine to all Harvard affiliates with a Harvard ID.
 Please note, however, that these students may be subject to additional requirements, such as more frequent testing, until they are considered fully protected by a vaccine.